pawn-lang/YSI-Includes/YSI_Visual/y_commands/features.md

 }
 ```

+While the priorities of which variation of a command is called is normally handled by permissions and declaration orders returning `COMMAND_OK` or something not `COMMAND_OK` from `OnPlayerCommandReceived` will again override these selections.
+As will passing the `override` parameter to `Command_ReProcess`.

 ## Inline Commands

 More specifically, these are per-player commands, or dynamic commands.
 They allow you to add and remove commands for a single player at any time based on any conditions you like; and, more importantly, you can use inline functions!
 Let's expand the earlier `/pm` command with a `/r` command to quickly reply to the last PM sent: